Other Stations - Other Polk County Stations - Who's Who - Details

 That same year, Fazzari and Parker sold WINT-AM to Winter Haven Broadcasting Co.
 (Doug Montgomery, president).
 In 1965, Parker bought out Fazzari’s interest in WINT-FM, changed the call letters to WXKL, and moved its offices and studios from Dundee Road to Avenue D N.W. downtown, next to Tip Top TV.

-Other WINT-AM owners included WINT Radio, Inc. (Norman O. Protsman, president) in 1966 and Dave and Diane Buerger (Vantage Broadcasting) who changed the calls and format to oldies WZNG in 1972.
+Other WINT-AM owners included Suwanee Broadcasting Co.
+(Norman O. Protsman, president/GM) in 1966 and Vantage Broadcasting (Dave and Diane Buerger) in 1972 who changed the calls and format to oldies WZNG.

 Station History